One of the hottest "80s fitness brands is banking on female CrossFitters and a swanky new office to be its saving grace

 "The insight for our female consumer isn't that she wants to do it softer than the guys want to do it," O'Toole said.
 "Our goal isn't to out-Lululemon Lululemon.
 This isn't just to give her the softer side of fitness."

-Crossfit gym memberships tend to skew to the female side.
-Estimates pin the breakdown of Crossfit participants that are female at 60%.
+CrossFit gym memberships tend to skew female.
+Estimates pin the breakdown of CrossFit participants who are female at 60%.
 Combat training is also the fastest growing sport among women, according to O'Toole.

 "Our driving initiative is women first.
 The industry has always started with, 'What's this 6'5" guy who can dunk a basketball going to need?'
 And we're saying 'OK, but that's not the way we're going to do it.'
 We're starting with her.'"